 All of our technique is about how we move ourselves: but the end result is sound.
 Everything after being able to play is varying levels of refinement.

-In my sessions and workshops we’ll look at:
+In these practical sessions we’ll look at:

 Who are these workshops for?